-Prerequisites: ACC K111 and MAT K123 or higher.
+Prerequisites: ACC K111; MAT K123 or MAT K146 or MAT K167 or MAT K172 or MAT K186.

 This course offers an introduction to the basic principles of finance with an emphasis on the role a finance manager plays in the corporate world.
 Areas covered are financial analysis and forecasting, operating and financial leverage, short and long term financing alternatives, capital budgeting, time value of money, mergers and acquisitions, and international financial management.